Questions To Ask a Therapist Before You Start

 For those interested in exploring more about Emotionally Focused Therapy and relationship enhancement, there are numerous resources available.
 Books such as “Hold Me Tight” by Dr. Sue Johnson, and websites like the International Centre for Excellence in Emotionally Focused Therapy (ICEEFT) offer valuable insights.
 Additionally, I’ll be hosting a series of workshops and webinars in the coming months, focusing on deepening emotional connections in relationships.

-Cornelius Sheehan, LCSW does couples and marriage counseling in reno, nv.
+Reno Therapist Cornelius Sheehan, LCSW photo.
+He does individual and couples counseling in reno, nv.
 He is founder / director of therapy in Reno, NV practice: Individual & Relationship Counseling Associates.
-Reno, NV Specialist in Couple counseling
+Reno, NV.
+Specialist in Marriage counseling

 There is a lot of high quality self-help available for distressed relationships.
 However, some of the difficult issues people in relationship face benefit most by professional help.
 The question, “should we do relationship counseling now?” comes up and isn’t always easy to answer.
 In this blog post, I explore seven key indicators that might suggest your relationship is facing challenges.
 Identifying these red flags early and getting effective relationship counseling can be the first step toward healing and rejuvenating your connection.

 Growing a relationship is one of the most fulfilling aspects of life.
-It is a beautiful journey, but not without its fair share of peaks and valleys.
 While it’s normal for relationships to encounter rough patches, it’s crucial to recognize the warning signs when things take a downturn.

 7 Signs Your Relationship May Be in Trouble